nikitavoloboev/data/productivity/flow/rules.md

 ## Keyboard Maestro
 - All macro names are lowercased.
 Unless it is necessary.
 - When doing macros to _focus_ on something, name the macro like _sidebar focus_ rather than _focus on sidebar_.
+- Minimise inputs and preconditions to macros.
+Sometimes it's possible that the input I need to a macro, I can get from another place within the macro itself.

 ## Karabiner
 - Try to make semantic mappings and chunk mappings by theme or context.